 If the city does not abide by deed restrictions, the U.S. Government may require that the property revert to federal control.
 The federal government also has other remedies they may pursue at their discretion in responding to violations of deed restrictions and grant obligations.

-The city may also voluntary surrender control of the airport to the federal government or some other governing body.
+The city may also voluntarily surrender control of the airport to the federal government or some other governing body, as an example the Sarasota-Bradenton Airport Authority.